bigskysoftware/hypermedia-systems-book/0-Introduction.typ

 - An introduction (or re-introduction) to hypermedia, with a particular focus on HTML and HTTP.
-We will finish this review of core hypermedia concepts by creating a simple "Web 1.0"-style application, Contact.app, for managing contacts.- Next we will look at how we can use https://htmx.org[htmx], a hypermedia-oriented JavaScript library created by the authors of this book, to improve Contact.app.
+We will finish this review of core hypermedia concepts by creating a simple "Web 1.0"-style application, Contact.app, for managing contacts.
+- Next we will look at how we can use #link("https://htmx.org")[htmx], a hypermedia-oriented JavaScript library created by the authors of this book, to improve Contact.app.
 By using htmx, we will be able to achieve a level of interactivity in our application that many developers would expect to require a large, sophisticated front end library, such as React.
-Thanks to htmx, we will be able to do this using hypermedia as our system architecture.- Finally, we will look at a completely different hypermedia system, Hyperview.
+Thanks to htmx, we will be able to do this using hypermedia as our system architecture.
+- Finally, we will look at a completely different hypermedia system, Hyperview.
   Hyperview is a _mobile_ hypermedia system, related to, but distinct from the web and created by one of the authors of this book -- Adam Stepinski.
 It supports _mobile specific_ features by providing not only a mobile specific hypermedia, but also a mobile hypermedia client.
 These novel components, combined with any HTTP server, make it possible to build mobile Hypermedia-Driven Applications.